Irshadahmadkhan1/Task-Managing-App/README.md

 Java framework Spring Boot and for Database used is PostgreSQL. for frontend to display the task is thymeleaf.
-## Configure PostgreSQL
+## Configure MySQL

-   1) Create a database in your PostgreSQL instance.
+   1) Create a database in your MySQL instance.
-   2) Update the application.properties file in the src/main/resources folder with the URL, username and password for your PostgreSQL instance.
+   2) Update the application.properties file in the src/main/resources folder with the URL, username and password for your MySQL instance.
 The table schema for the Task Traker  will be created for you in the database.
       ![Screenshot (430)](https://github.com/Ishi2001/Task-managing-app/assets/71957301/847e2980-fb6e-4d12-bc7d-920145994c33)

 ## Build and run the sample